-Fivel Systems was born from a very real corporate need.
+Born from a very real corporate need

 As CEO of Unis Lumin, a nationally acclaimed Systems Integrator, John Breakey realized that most customers weren't using key features in their technology and software applications.
-Soft skills training was not permeating into the organizational culture.

 A lack of "user adoption" meant companies were less effective, leading to a poor return on investment and shortfalls of business expectations.
-This lead Breakey to investigate what could be done to change this state of affairs.
+This lead John to investigate what could be done to change this state of affairs.